-Students who wish to declare a gerontology major or minor should notify the Office of Records and Advising (A-203).
+Students who wish to declare a gerontology major or minor should notify the Office of Records and Registration (A-203).

 Interdisciplinary Gerontology Studies Major/Degree Completion (B.S.)

 The Interdisciplinary Gerontology Major/Degree Completion studies program is designed to prepare individuals with an understanding of the foundations of gerontology, thus positioning students in various disciplines for specialized career opportunities.
 The diversity and complexity of older adults and their needs and preferences will be explored from multiple perspectives.
-Foundational courses will include students from various disciplines and prepare students for careers that benefit from team work, mutual respect, and comprehensive knowledge of the older adult regardless of setting.
-Students will acquire knowledge of the impact of culture, ethnicity, financial capacity, gender, spirituality, health and level of wellness and quality of life of older adults.
-The Interdisciplinary Gerontology Major requirement is 30 credit hours including the Nursing and Health Science Track.
-Please note that the B.S.
-Degree in Gerontology requires a total of 120 credit hours including general education and the major.
+Foundational courses will include studies from various disciplines and prepare students for careers that benefit from comprehensive knowledge of the older adult.
+Students will acquire knowledge of the impact of culture, ethnicity, financial capacity, gender, spirituality, health and wellness and quality of life on older adults.
+The Interdisciplinary Gerontology Major requirement is 27 credit hours.
+Please note that the B.S. degree in Gerontology requires a total of 120 credit hours, including general education requirements.

 Gerontology Major Foundational Core Required (15 Credit Hours)

-*Note: Students are expected to meet any pre-requisites related to course below.
+Note: Students are expected to meet any pre-requisites related to courses below.

-- NURS 383: Nursing Care at End of Life (Nursing major only)
+- GERON 203/ NURS 383: Care at End of Life/Nursing Care at End of Life

 - GERON 348/NURS 348: Geriatric Syndromes